rallao/ga-project-2/README.md

 # CRUD App
-This project consist ona full project app
+This app is a log for runners, you can save your runs, edit them or delete them.

 # Technologies Used